Create Button Macro In Excel

 Create Button Example 1

-We have data in columns from A to E. In the G2 cell, we have created a drop-down list of all the card types, and the card type that we choose in the G2 cell should be filtered out in the data.
-For this, below is the excel macro code we have written.
+We have data in columns from A to E. In the cell G2, we have created a drop-down list of all the card types.
+The card type that we choose in cell G2 should be filtered out in the data.
+For this, below is the Excel macro code we have written.

 Code: